opnsense

 Save

-file, or combined ca+cert+key .p12
+Export certificate .crt file, private key .key file, or combined ca+cert+key .p12 file as needed.

 Assign GUI certificate